Siege of Mount Hiei: Background

 In the previous offensive and defensive battle of Mt.
 Hiei, the Mt.
-Hiei side refused the peace that promised to return the temple territory that Nobunaga extorted, and also supported the Asai-Asakura Alliance.
+Hiei side refused the peace that promised to return the temple territory that Nobunaga extorted, and also supported the Asai-Asakura alliance.
 Nobunaga is said to have considered completely destroying the military base.
 Due to Nobunaga being surrounded by enemy forces, the neutralization of Mt.
 Hiei was considered to be an important issue for breaking the front line.

-The Enryakuji temple pleaded for the suspension of the attack by giving 300 gold coins, along with 200 more from nearby Katata, but Nobunaga refused.
+The Enryaku-ji pleaded for the suspension of the attack by giving 300 gold coins, along with 200 more from nearby Katata, but Nobunaga refused.
 The monks and soldiers who lived around Sakamoto gathered at Nemoto Nakado on the mountaintop, and the residents of Sakamoto and their wives and children also fled toward the mountain.

 Siege

 On September 30, 1571, Oda Nobunaga ordered his entire army led by Sakuma Nobumori, Ikeda Tsuneoki and Akechi Mitsuhide to make a total attack.
 First, Oda army set fire and burned Sakamoto and Katata.
 In "Nobunaga Koki", the situation at this time was "On September 30, Mount Hiei was burned down, including Nemoto Nakado, the shrine to Sanno, and others".
 No Buddha, shrine, monk, or sutra were left behind, and they were burned down to ash.
 As they escaped up the mountain, they attacked with a battle cry from all sides of the mountain.
-The soldiers beat the monks, scholars, priests, and children one by one.”
+The soldiers beat the monks, scholars, priests, woman and children one by one.”
 In “Shinchō Kōki ", The monks, soldiers and residents who lived around Sakamoto were at Mt.
 Hachioji in the inner part of Hiyoshi Taisha Shrine, but was also burned.

 Contemporary sources seem divided about the exact number of deaths.
-In Shincho Koki, thousands were said to have died, in a letter from Luis Frois the death toll was estimated to be about 1500, and in the “Tokitsugu Yamashina” it was estimated that between 3000 and 4000 were killed.
+In Shincho Koki, thousands were said to have died, in a letter from Luis Frois the death toll was estimated to be about 1,500, and in the “Tokitsugu Yamashina” it was estimated that between 3,000 and 4,000 were killed.